AnuchitO/re/README.md

 # re

-`re` is a program for rerun your command when files changed with a focus on simplicity.
+`re` is a program for rerun your command when files change with a focus on simplicity.

-re is just the program take your go command to rerun whenever file change. re is easy to use just type `re` and follow with your command.

 - `re` is easy to type.
-- Watch files to run tests.
-- Watch your .Go files and restart your processes without any configuration hassle
+- test your test command w
+- zero config is

 # Usage
+re is easy to use just type `re` and follow with your command.
 ```
-re [any command]
+re [command]
 ```

 # examples